 Setting Properties VHD File Select or enter the path and filename of the VHD to be mounted.
 If the VHD does not exist on an endpoint and the Automatically create VHD if it does not exist option is selected, a VHD will be created in accordance with the settings configured in this dialog.
 VHDs should not be created on pre-existing mapped drives.
-The VHD File location will typically be a UNC path to a folder that the user already has full access to, for example a User Home Folder location.
-The parent folder for the file must already exist, otherwise the create/attach operations will fail.
-Administrators can ensure this folder is available before the VHD action by using our 'Folder Exists' and 'Create Folder' logic.
-For advice on how to configure permissions on the VHD Network folder, we recommend customers review Microsoft best practice for Home Folders as a baseline here https://support.microsoft.com/en-us/help/274443/how-to-dynamically-create-security-enhanced-redirected-folders-by-usin This ensures that Domain Administrators and the Current User have Full Control on the VHD file, with the User being the Owner of the Parent Folder.
 VHD Root Folder The root directory of where the VHD will be mounted.
 The folder will contain the VHD contents such as Outlook PST files and can be accessed like any other folder.
 This enables redirected folders to be managed in a common location.
 Automatically create VHD if it does not exist If the specified VHD does not exist on an endpoint, one will be created with the settings defined in this dialog.
 VHD Type Fixed - The size of the disc is determined on creation - it will always be the size set in the Max Size field.
 This offers better performance than Expandable VHDs but can have a negative impact on logon times.
 Expandable - The size of the disc is variable and will grow to the maximum size as data is added.

-Setting Properties Max Size The maximum size of the VHD between 3MB and 2TB.
+Max Size The maximum size of the VHD between 3MB and 2TB.
 Automatically detach on Session Locked and Session Disconnected VHDs automatically detach at logoff and network disconnect.
 Select this option to extend to session lock and disconnect.